 Moderator: Mimi Zeiger

-Join renowned typographer and graphic designer Andrew Byrom for an exciting and interactive discussion on TYPOGRAPHY and his EXPERIMENTAL approach to graphic design the evening of Friday, June 29th from 6-8pm.
+Andrew Byrom led an exciting and interactive discussion on TYPOGRAPHY and his EXPERIMENTAL approach to graphic design.

 Byrom's clients include The New York Times, Penguin Books, UCLA Extension, and Sagmeister Inc. His work has been featured in numerous design publications including Print Magazine, +81, and Creative Review, and has been honored by the AIGA and the Type Directors Club.

-Toward Energy-Efficient Sustainable Buildings: MIT Professor Leon Glicksman
+Toward Energy-Efficient Sustainable Buildings WITH MIT Professor Leon Glicksman

-Alexander Girard, When Modern Exploded with Color, Pattern, Primitive, and Pop
+Palm Springs Modernism Week: Alexander Girard, When Modern Exploded with Color, Pattern, Primitive, and Pop WITH Brad Dunning

 Girard is perhaps best known for his playful, primitive, borderline Op-Art fabric designs and his important graphic style, which included an avant garde mixing of fonts and styles creating his own "look" which is currently very much back in vogue.
 Brad Dunning is a designer known for working on architecturally significant properties.
 He has also written about design, architecture and architectural preservation for various publications including the New York Times, Vogue and GQ.